-A popular way to bring attention to your charity fundraiser is through a personal challenge.
+A popular way to raise money for charity is through a personal challenge.
 You may have heard about people shaving heads, running marathons, or dyeing their hair once they’ve met a specific fundraising goal.
 At CauseVox, we think this is a phenomenal, fun, and effective way to raise money for charity.

 For many, their challenge is symbolic, such as the David Lichman Mustache Challenge.
 In this campaign, 2 veterans pledged to shave their 25+year old mustaches once they hit a goal of $25,000, which went to support charities helping other veterans.